+Williston Campus

-Williston Campus/Williston Located at Taft's Corners, Blair Park business complex, in Williston, Vermont in the heart of Chittenden County's new shopping and entertainment area, Vermont Tech's Williston campus is our newest campus, offering a wide array of degree and certificate programs for part-time or full-time students.
+Located at Blair Park in Williston, Vermont Tech's Williston campus offers a wide array of degree and certificate programs for part-time or full-time students.
 This campus has been designed to make our top-notch technical education programs available to students throughout northwestern Vermont.

-The Williston campus is rapidly expanding with new electrical, physics, anatomy, biology, and chemistry laboratories and state-of-the-art CAD and computer labs.
+The Williston campus is rapidly expanding with new electrical, physics, anatomy, biology, and chemistry labs and state-of-the-art CAD and computer labs.
 It currently houses all of the college's allied health programs including dental hygiene, nursing, and respiratory therapy.
-Also available are degree programs in electrical engineering technology, computer engineering technology, aeronautical engineering technology, and business management and technology.
+Also available are degree programs in electrical engineering, computer engineering, aeronautical engineering, and business management.
 The campus also maintains a Vermont Interactive Television studio and supports a wide array of degree and non-degree workforce-education programs for area businesses.